165 North Road

 The park is home to the first robotic milking system in Massachusetts, installed in a state-of-the-art “smart” barn designed specifically for this technology.

-2014 "smart" barn tours for the public and for groups will begin this spring.
+2014 "smart" barn tours for the public and for groups will begin April 19 weather permitting.
 Please contact the park office at 978-369-6312, for additional information or to reserve your group’s visit.

 There are over 20 miles of trails available for walkers, hikers, mountain bikers, and horseback riders.
 During the winter months, cross-country skiing is available and one trail is lantern lit for a "moon light" experience!

-The ice cream stand is open mid-April, weather -permitting.
+The ice cream stand is now open daily for the season, weather -permitting.
 Please call ahead with any questions.

 About the Park